alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-06-a-brief-of-the-dawah-salafiyyah.md

 note: false
 lang: en
 active: wahhabi
-excerpt: "I would like to have an idea about the Da'wah Salafiyyah, i.e. based on the approach of the Salaf or the righteous predecessors, and Shaykh-ul-Islam Muhammad ibn Abdul-Wahhab?"
+summary: "I would like to have an idea about the Da'wah Salafiyyah, i.e. based on the approach of the Salaf or the righteous predecessors, and Shaykh-ul-Islam Muhammad ibn Abdul-Wahhab?"
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz